 In all likelihood, you’re in a routine, too.
 “Most people have a fairly structured morning routine where they do the same things, eat the same foods,” Baumeister says.
 “The human mind is well set up to form habits and routines to conserve its energy.”

 In most cases, we stick with what we like.
 For instance, I decided to automate my coffee orders and discovered that apparently I did that four years ago.
-This is common: Chris Garrett, manager at my local coffee shop, says nearly all of his regulars have a single order, breaking only when they earn a reward, and even then they tend to order the same drink in a larger size or with an extra shot.
-Audrey Brinkley, a barista for just under a year, says customers aren’t inclined to venture out of their comfort zones unless pushed by a friend or seasonal menu updates.
-“They don’t think of changing their drinks until you put a new one in front of them.”
+This is common: Chris Garrett, manager at my local coffee shop, says nearly all of his regulars have a single order, which changes only when they earn a reward.
+Even then, however, they tend to order the same drink—just in a larger size or with an extra shot.
+Audrey Brinkley, a barista for just under a year, says customers don’t tend to venture out of their comfort zones unless pushed by a friend or seasonal menu updates.
+“They don’t think of changing their drinks until you put a new one in front of them,” she says.
 This was interesting to learn, and terrible for my science.
 What good was intentional automation if I was already mostly automating?

 I started looking for anything I could drop from my daily decisions.
 I determined that my kids and I would have the same breakfasts: scrambled eggs, Cinnamon Toast Crunch and a frosted brown sugar Pop-Tart.
 (Full disclosure: I’ve been eating the latter pretty much every morning for 30 years so that was no big deal.)
 To limit screwing around with music in my car, I packed a dozen CDs to cut down on my ability to fire up my phone and pick from every song ever recorded.
-I sought out low-hanging decision fruit: I parked in the same place at home and the store.
-I ran the same loop around my neighborhood.
-I settled in.
-I waited for the avalanche of crystal mental clarity.
+I sought out low-hanging decision fruit: parking in the same place at home and the store, running the same loop around my neighborhood.
+I settled in and waited for the avalanche of crystal mental clarity.